Mine with your AI agent.

 E · What the CLI does NOT do (yet)

-• Sign on-chain transactions — the claim() step still uses the web UI.
-Agent → CLI → backend → blockchain claim end-to-end ships in v0.2.
+• Sign on-chain transactions.
+The claim() step still uses the web UI.
+End-to-end agent claims ship in v0.2.

-• Persist API keys — keys live in process memory for the duration of a single attempt only.
-By design.
+• Persist API keys.
+Keys live in process memory for the duration of one attempt and then get dropped.
+Deliberate.

-• Run a wallet — bring your own EVM address; the CLI just submits it as the miner_address.
+• Run a wallet.
+Bring your own EVM address; the CLI submits it as the miner_address.